 Business Metrics¶

-Business metrics are time-series analytical definitions that combine a measure, a time dimension, and optional slices into a single queryable unit.
+Business metrics are time-series analytical definitions that combine a measure, a time dimension, and optional grouping dimensions into a single queryable unit.
 They sit on top of semantic models and are the primary interface for dashboards, reports, and APIs.

 Structure¶